jeremiahsnapp/dev-lxc/docs/configuration.md

 The dev-lxc.yml config file is very customizable.
 You can add or remove mounts, products or servers, change ip addresses, server names, the base_container and more.

-As you can see there are four server types represented by five servers.
+As you can see there are six server types represented by six servers.

 1. chef-server - chef.lxc
-2. analytics - analytics.lxc
+2. compliance - compliance.lxc
 3. supermarket - supermarket.lxc
+4. automate - automate.lxc
+5. runners - runner-1.lxc
-4. nodes - node-1.lxc
+6. nodes - node-1.lxc

 #### Global Settings